Logoi-Linguistics/Logoi-Linguistics/README.md

 This-sentence-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.
 This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
 This-sentence-is-ignored.
 This-sentence-is-translated-to-Lisp. % This sentence is translated to Prolog. ; This sentence is ignored.
 This-sentence-is-translated-to-Lisp.
-This-sentence-causes-a-formatting-error. ; (Only one per line)
+This-sentence-causes-a-formatting-error. ; (Only one Atom per line)

 ;
 ; "Hello, World!", Defined